Discovering Emotion and Reasoning its Flip in Multi-Party Conversations using Masked Memory Network and Transformer: Conclusion

-EFR opens a new thread in the explainability of speaker's emotion-dynamics in conversation, and our effort is just a baby step towards this direction.
-In future, we would like to explore the emotion-flip reasoning in more detail.
+EFR opens a new thread in the explainability of the speaker's emotion-dynamics in conversation, and our effort is just a baby step towards this direction.
+In the future, we would like to explore emotion-flip reasoning in more detail.
 Instead of considering the contextual utterances as possible triggers, we can define a label set to capture the extent of appraisals.
-We will explore this direction in future.
+We will explore this direction in the future. {Additionally, we will explore the effect of multimodal signals like audio and video in detecting emotion flips.}